JonathanBorda3/CyberSecurity/README.md

 ## Updates

+### [3/08/2024] SQL Security Investigation Project

+- Investigated potential security threats in login attempts and employee data using SQL filters.
+- Analyzed after-hours failed login attempts, specific dates' login activities, and activities outside Mexico.
+- Targeted Marketing, Finance, and Sales departments' employees for security updates.
+- Identified security needs for departments not in IT, ensuring a comprehensive security posture.
+- Utilized SQL queries to retrieve critical data and insights for enhancing security measures.
+- Refer to the SQL queries for detailed investigation steps and insights.
+- ...

 ### [3/01/2024] File Permissions Management in Linux

 This folder contains three important documents related to managing file permissions in Linux within the `/home/researcher2/projects` directory: